 Further detail on the implementation of these and other targets and objectives is in our Animal Welfare Policy.

-Public disclosure of metrics commenced in 2019 and is presented below.
-Moving forward additional metrics may be added and performance trends will be established.
+Public disclosure of animal welfare metrics commenced in 2019 and is presented below.